sourcegraph/sourcegraph-public-snapshot/doc/code_navigation/index.md

 Code navigation is made up of multiple features that build on top of each other:

 - [Search-based code navigation](explanations/search_based_code_navigation.md) works out of the box with all of the most popular programming languages, powered by Sourcegraph's code search.
 Our default search-based code navigation uses syntactic-level heuristics (no language-level semantic information) for fast, performant searches across large code bases.
-- [Precise code navigation](explanations/precise_code_navigation.md) powers our code graph by providing users with extremely precise and accurate cross-repository* compile-time information.
+- [Precise code navigation](explanations/precise_code_navigation.md) powers our code graph by using compile-time information to provide users with an extremely precise and accurate cross-repository* experience.
 This means you'll get an accurate view of all symbols and where they are used across your code base.

 Precise code navigation requires language-specific indexers to be generated and uploaded to your instance.
 We currently have precise code navigation support for the languages below.
 See the [indexers page](references/indexers.md) for a detailed breakdown of each indexer's status.
 <table>